Konnichiwa, Japan!

 FREE TIME TIPS

 EXPLORE MORE Tokyo has something for everyone so visit one of the city's unique neighbourhoods like Ginza or Shibuya districts, dine at the street food markets or catch a game at the Tokyo Dome.
-This and more options throughout your tour are available for purchase with My Account.

 City to Farm to Table